skymavis/tanto-kit/packages/widget/README.md

 ### TantoProvider Configuration

-Customize the widget’s behavior with the `config` prop.
+Customize the widget's behavior with the `config` prop.

 ```tsx
 <TantoProvider